Skip to main content

 Natural Detoxification

 Your body is equipped with a sophisticated detox system that makes use of organs like the liver, kidneys, and sweat glands.
 These organs work together to break down and eliminate various toxins, THC included.
-The best way to detox is to stop using cannabis and allow your body the time it needs to clear it out.
+The best way to detox is to stop using cannabis and allow your body the time it needs to cleanse the THC from your system.
 The time frame for this natural detox varies depending on how much and how often you’ve consumed cannabis, and it can range from a few days to several weeks.

 Adequate Hydration